angela6gr/First-Milestone-Project/README.md

 # Design Choices

 The website aims to capture the attention of potential clients, by focusing more on the images rather than the text.
 I made the decision to use large photos as background in all the pages, in order to both create a common element throughout the website and, most importantly, to enhance the user's visual experience by focusing on the images to provide the first impession.
 As the subject of the website is about event decoration, a field that itself creates emotion-provoking designs and visualisation, the large photos, especially of the bride and groom in the Welcome page, allow for a more immersive experience and a better connecton to the user.
 To further illustrate this, the links to my work in the Projects page are also images of my creations.

+I added a maximum width of 1400px to the website and a background color for larger screens, as the images do not look as nice on such large screens.

 Adobe XD was used for the wireframe of the website.
 You can view it here: [Mockup](https://xd.adobe.com/view/bf6598a4-f4f3-445b-5cd0-cc320a72cd5c-c954/)